-Component-based approaches for the development of information systems are a widely growing engineering discipline that deals with the cycle of developing components and developing with components.
-Software engineers try to borrow concepts of composition components from other engineering disciplines to component software (Khayati and Giraudin, 2002)^[6].
-CBSD focuses on construction of large systems using existing components.
-This approach is geared at constructing large flexible and reliable systems, at a reduced cost and in reason-able time (Harriot, 2003)^[7].
+Component-based approaches for the development of information systems are a widely growing engineering discipline that deals with the cycle of developing components developing with components.
+Software engineers try to borrow concepts of components composition from other engineering disciplines to component (Khayati and software Giraudin, $2002)^{[6]}$.
+CBSD focuses construction of large systems using existing components.
+This approach is geared at constructing large flexible and reliable systems, at a reduced cost and in reason-able time (Harriot, 2003)

-A notable characteristic of component-based development is it emphasis on integrating independently developed components produced by multiple developers.
-Thus, while component-based development can benefit from the capabilities of previous generations of environments, its special nature induces requirements for new capabilities not found in previous environments (Luer and Rosenblum, 2001)^[8].
+Α notable characteristic of component-based development is it emphasis on integrating independently developed components produced by multiple developers.
+Thus, while component-based development benefit from the capabilities previous generations of environments, its special nature induces requirements for new capabilities not found in previous environments (Luer and Rosenblum, 2001) [8].